typedb/typedb-docs/07-examples/03-migration-java.md

   *   e. closes the transaction
   *
   * @param input   contains details required to parse the data
-  * @param session off of which a transaction will be created
+  * @param session off of which a transaction is created
   * @throws UnsupportedEncodingException
   */
  static void loadDataIntoGrakn(Input input, Grakn.Session session) throws UnsupportedEncodingException {